-National Lifeguard: The industry standard for professional lifeguards in Canada.
+National Lifeguard is the industry standard for professional lifeguards in Canada.

 National Lifeguard training develops a sound understanding of lifeguarding principles, good judgment, and a mature and responsible attitude towards the lifeguard’s role.
 National Lifeguard training emphasizes prevention and effective rescue response in emergencies including first aid treatment.
-The Lifesaving Society trains all of Canada’s National Lifeguard.
+The Lifesaving Society trains all of Canada’s National Lifeguards.

 Prerequisites: minimum 16 years of age by date of exam, Bronze Cross, and Standard First Aid* or Aquatic Emergency Care.